AnacletoLAB/schemalink-docs/guides/user-guide/overview.md

 4. The download/export button, which opens the export dialog.
 5. The inspector toggle, which shows or hides the inspector.
 6. The canvas, showing the schema.
-7. The inspector, showing the properties of the schema or any selected item.
+7. The inspector panel, showing the properties of the schema or any selected item.